ThiagoShade/programming-introduction-C/README.md

 # programming-introduction-C
-My activities and notes of the university subject of programming introduction.
+My activities and notes of the university class of programming introduction.
 C language.